ukane-philemon/bob/README.md

 - `HOST`: The host to run B.O.B on.
 Defaults to `127.0.0.1`
 - `PORT`: The port to run B.O.B on.
 Defaults to `8080`.
 - `MONGODB_CONNECTION_URL`: The connection URL of the mongodb database to use.
-Required for prod.
+Required.

-If starting B.O.B using docker, set the `environments` values in the [docker compose file](./compose.yml) with your own configuration or run it as it is.
+If starting B.O.B using docker, set the `environments` values with your own configuration or run it as it is.

-**Note**: Specify `DEV_MODE=true` to run B.O.B in development mode.
-This will use the an in-memory DB database instead of mongodb.
+Feel free to use my mongodb for dev testing or test running the project because I disabled dev mode (Need a file based implementation but just TODO for now):
+`mongodb+srv://ukanephilemon:6CutPFJYbKZkhbYz@bob-cluster.whslg4g.mongodb.net/?retryWrites=true&w=majority`.

 ## API
 B.O.B has an API which can be used to interact with it.
 The API is documented in our [OpenAPI spec](./api.yaml).